boazsegev/iodine/README.md

 I believe that network concerns should be separated from application concerns - application developers really shouldn't need to worry about the transport layer.

-And I know that these network concerns are more than just about the web server.
-Which is why iodine is more than just an HTTP server.
+And I know that these network concerns are more than just about the web server, which is why iodine is more than just an HTTP server.

 Iodine is a fast concurrent web server for real-time Ruby applications, but it's also so much more.
 Iodine includes native support for:

-* WebSockets and EventSource (SSE);
+* HTTP, WebSockets and EventSource (SSE) Services (server);
+* WebSocket connections (server / client);
 * Pub/Sub (with optional Redis Pub/Sub scaling);
 * Static file service (with automatic `gzip` support for pre-compressed versions);
 * HTTP/1.1 keep-alive and pipelining;
 * Asynchronous event scheduling and timers;
 * Hot Restart (using the USR1 signal);
-* Client connectivity (attach client sockets to make them evented);
+* TLS 1.2 and above (Requires OpenSSL >= 1.1.0);
+* TCP/IP server and client connectivity;
+* Unix Socket server and client connectivity;
 * Custom protocol authoring;
 * Optimized Logging to `stderr`.
 * [Sequel](https://github.com/jeremyevans/sequel) and ActiveRecord forking protection.